percona/psmysql-docs/docs/flexibility/binlogging_replication_improvements.md

     `FLUSH LOGS`, `FLUSH BINARY LOGS`, `FLUSH TABLES WITH READ LOCK`, and `FLUSH TABLES ...
 FOR EXPORT` are not written to the binary log no matter what value the binlog_skip_flush_commands variable contains.
 The `FLUSH` command is not recorded to the binary log and the value of binlog_skip_flush_commands is ignored if the `FLUSH` command is run with the `NO_WRITE_TO_BINLOG` keyword (or its alias `LOCAL`).

-## Maintaining Comments with DROP TABLE
+## Maintaining comments with DROP TABLE

 When you issue a `DROP TABLE` command, the binary log stores the command but removes comments and encloses the table name in quotation marks.
 If you require the binary log to maintain the comments and not add quotation marks, enable `binlog_ddl_skip_rewrite`.